-An example of internalisation is if someone lived with a vegetarian at university and then decides to also become one too because they agree with their friends viewpoint / someone converting religions would also be a good example.
+An example of internalisation is if someone lived with a vegetarian at university and then decides to also become one too because they agree with their friend's viewpoint / someone converting religions would also be a good example.

 Identification occurs when someone conforms to the demands of a given social role in society.
 For example, a policeman, teacher or politician.
-This type of conformity extends over several aspects of external behaviour.
+This type of conformity extends over several aspects of external behavior.
 However, there still be no changed to internal personal opinion.

-A good example is Zimbardo's Prison Study.
+A good example is Zimbardo's prison study.

 Jenness carried out a study into conformity – in his experiment participants were asked to estimate how many beans they thought was in a jar.
 Each participant had to make an individual estimate, and then do the same as a group.